whomwah/qlstephen/README.md

 - Make sure you are editing (a) the correct plist of (b) the correct bundle.
   (For example, you might have two `QLStephen` plugins.
-It’s possible the plugin in another directory—perhaps `/Library/QuickLook/`—is what is being read.)
+It’s possible the plugin in another directory — perhaps `/Library/QuickLook/` — is what is being read.)
 - Run `qlmanage -r` in the Terminal.
 (This will restart QuickLook, which reloads all plugins.)

+If you want to preview some text files that _do_ have extensions (e.g., `*.txt`), follow [these instructions](https://github.com/whomwah/qlstephen/issues/23).

 ## Why “QLStephen”?

 Because I was listening to [Adam and Joe](http://www.bbc.co.uk/blogs/adamandjoe/2009/06/test-1.shtml) when I first wrote it.

 ## Authors